 We stayed until the final seconds ticked off, then we grabbed our coats and left.
 We got outside and were hit by the cold air once again, and bundled up.
 It was much easier walking down the hill this time around, and we were bolstered by the overwhelming Syracuse win.
 It was as we got close to where Josh had his car parked that I suddenly realized I didn’t have my keys anymore.

-I had no idea where they could be, and I went into a panic of sorts.
+I had no idea where they could be, and I started panicking.
 I have lots of keys on the “chain” which isn’t actually a chain at all, but my most immediate thoughts were the key fob for my car, the fob for my home alarm, and of course how I was going to get home.
 I already had the image of my wife giving me “the speech“; no husband wants to hear the speech, and of course this would be following up “the speech” got a few years ago when I’d suddenly developed the habit of leaving my credit cards at stores and restaurants.

 We decided to first head to Funk & Waffles to see if they might be there.
-We got there and it was closed, which was stunning since the owner, whom I’d complimented before we’d left earlier as to how beautiful his place smelled and promised I was coming back soon, had mentioned they didn’t close the doors until 5PM.
+We got there and it was closed, which was bothersome since the owner, whom I’d complimented before we’d left earlier as to how beautiful his place smelled and promised I was coming back soon, had mentioned they didn’t close the doors until 5PM.
 No matter, because in my mind, I thought I’d lost my keys when I had pulled my gloves out of my coat pocket when we walked out of The Dome.
-We trekked back to The Dome, going the same way we’d come, looking at the ground once we’d gotten halfway for my keys.
+We trekked back to The Dome, going the same way we’d come, looking at the ground once we’d gotten halfway there for my keys and continued looking all the way back.

-Just before we got all the way back to The Dome, with my calves burning but, oddly enough, no pain in my chest this time around, I told Josh that I fully expected to find my keys, because I usually end up lucky like that.
-We got to the Dome, looking around outside, and we saw nothing.
+Just before we got all the way back to The Dome, with my calves burning but, oddly enough, no pain in my chest this time around, I told Josh that I fully expected to find my keys, because I usually end up lucky like that’ I had that feeling, if you know what I mean.
+We got to the Dome, looking around outside once there, and we saw nothing.
 We then tried to find a way back into the building, hoping that maybe I had dropped my keys where we were sitting.
 We got in, went to the spot we’d sat in… nothing.

-I then asked one of the workers there where people would go if something was turned in to lost and found, and she told me.
-Josh and I went back out, but couldn’t find it, but did find someone who guided us down to that office.
+I asked one of the workers where people went if something was turned in to lost and found, and she told me.
+Josh and I went back out of the basketball area, initially couldn’t find it, but did find someone who guided us down to the office.
 Nothing there either; more panic time.
 We went back to the bleachers, looked all around again, in case someone might have kicked them… nothing.

 As we were deciding to leave The Dome, I knew it was time to call my wife.
 I was expecting a certain reaction, and I got it, along with the two questions I knew were coming because, after all, we humans are creatures of habit.
 The first was “How did you lose your keys”, followed immediately by “where did you lose your keys”?
 Of course, if I’d known the answers to each of these questions I wouldn’t have lost them in the first place!
 Still, she said she’d pull herself together and come get me, but I knew she wasn’t happy.
 I told her to have her cell phone on, just in case, because I still expected that I was going to find them.